Estimating many properties of a quantum state via quantum reservoir processing: Efficiency for estimating linear functions

-Here we provide a method for analyzing the efficiency of QRPE in the worst-case scenario, which relies on the prior knowledge of the training data and the target parameters.
+Here we provide a method for analyzing the efficiency of QRPE in the worst-case scenario, which relies on the prior knowledge of the training data and the target properties.

-\subsection{single-snapshot estimator}
+\subsection{Single-snapshot estimator}

-For a single input copy $\sigma$, the corresponding readouts can be combined into unbiased estimators of compatible parameters.
+For a single input copy $\sigma$, the corresponding readouts can be combined into unbiased estimators of compatible properties.
 The efficiency of the QRPE scheme is characterized by the variance of the estimators.

-\begin{lemma} For a parameter $\mathcal{O}$, construct the single-snapshot estimator $\hat{\Omega}$ with the training data.
+\begin{lemma} For a property $\mathcal{O}$, construct the single-snapshot estimator $\hat{\Omega}$ with the training data.
 Then in the worst-case scenario, we have

 where the function $F_\text{res}$ depends on the training data:

 \end{lemma} \begin{proof} The single-snapshot estimator $\hat{\Omega}$ is a linear combination of the measurement results of mutually exclusive readout operators $\{\hat{o}_i\}$ with the corresponding weights $\{w_i\}$, i.e.,